OSC/ondemand-packaging/README.md

 Builds are performed using Docker.

 The following example will build an RPM for CentOS/RHEL 7.
 The RPMs will be written to /tmp/output/el7 and signed by GPG key named 'My Site Key'.
 The files `.gpgpass` and `ondemand.sec` must exist at the root of this repo if you wish to perform GPG signing.
+The value for `-g` must point to path to GPG public key.

 ```
-./build.sh -w /tmp/work -o /tmp/output -d el7 -G 'My Site Key' /path/to/app/directory/with/spec
+./build.sh -w /tmp/work -o /tmp/output -d el7 -G 'My Site Key' -g /path/to/GPG-pubkey /path/to/app/directory/with/spec
 ```

 The last argument is the path to a directory holding spec file for the package you wish to build.